QkoSad/dotfiles/.config/nvim/README.md

 nvim-dap-ui = debugger UI
 nvim-dap-virtual-text = addition to debugger UI

+for c# netcoredbg use the second option when choosing debugger

 # completions
 nvim-cmp = part of base neovim.
 Used for autocompletions for anything from lsp
     to auto suggestion like in a messaging app